zacuke/vscode-waterfox-debug/README.md

 If your application is running on a Webserver, you need to add the `url` and `webRoot` properties to the configuration (as in the second `launch` configuration example above).

+### Skipping ("blackboxing") files
+You can tell the debugger to ignore certain files while debugging: When a file is ignored, the debugger won't break in that file and will skip it when you're stepping through your code.
+This is the same as "black boxing" scripts in the Firefox Developer Tools.

+There are two ways to enable this feature:
+* You can enable/disable this for single files while debugging by choosing "Toggle skipping this file" from the context menu of a frame in the call stack.
+* You can use the `skipFiles` configuration property, which takes an array of glob patterns specifying the files to be ignored.
+  If the URL of a file can't be mapped to a local file path, the URL will be matched against these glob patterns, otherwise the local file path will be matched.
+  Examples for glob patterns:
+  * `"${workspaceRoot}/skipThis.js"` - will skip the file `skipThis.js` in the root folder of your project
+  * `"**/skipThis.js"` - will skip files called `skipThis.js` in any folder
+  * `"${workspaceRoot}/node_modules/**"` - will skip all files under `node_modules`
+  * `"http?(s):/**"` - will skip files that could not be mapped to local files
+  * `"**/google.com/**"` - will skip files containing `/google.com/` in their url, in particular
+    all files from the domain `google.com` (that could not be mapped to local files)

 ### Debugging Firefox add-ons
 If you want to debug a Firefox add-on, you have to install the developer edition of Firefox.
 In launch mode, it will automatically be used if it is installed in the default location.